48 parallel-and-distributed-computing-phd Fellowship positions at University of Birmingham

 -

-Disseminate research findings for publication, research seminars etc Supervise students on research related work and provide guidance to PhD students where appropriate to the discipline Contribute to developing
+research findings by helping to write publications, present at conferences and regular team meetings Supervise students on research related work and provide guidance to PhD students where appropriate

 -